 I graduated from the funding school, is this useful for me?

 Absolutely.
-Our Deep Dive workshops are very different from the content we cover during the funding school.
-All our alumni also get a 50% discount on all Deep Dive workshops.
+Our Deep Dive workshops are very different from the content we cover during the Alt Funding school.

 Can I attend for free or pay it forward?